zixuanyang86/zixuanyang.github.io/index.md

 You can use the [editor on GitHub](https://github.com/zixuanyang86/zixuanyang.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-This website holds my Python projects, math notes, and some academic writting.
+This website holds my Python projects, math notes, and some academic writings.
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for